 SWOT analysis is an often-heard word in our world.
 Students on business courses start learning it from the very first year 🙂 Then managers and operational executives on team meetings trying to make their employees think and distinguish unique advantages and disadvantages of products, projects or their work.
 How to grab attention to all issues of SWOT presentation?
 Here are a few tips for making an appealing presentation of all SWOT categories.
 So you can be a star of your next strategic analysis meeting :).

 What kind of problems do you usually experience while talking about SWOT or delivering a presentation, where SWOT analysis is one of your slides?
 Drop us few words in the comments below, we’ll gladly help 🙂

 The first crucial step is to move away from usually busy SWOT findings notes to clean and eye-catchy slides presenting all SWOT areas.
-For that we have one advice:
+For that we have one piece of advice: